CollinDev/Procademy/README.md

 # Procademy
+--IMPORTANT: TO DOWNLOAD THE FILE PLEASE DONWLOAD THE ZIP & UNZIP THE FILE--

 A website for Procademy, if you randomly stumble upon this it's a website I'm currently making.
 Only official changes will be put on this website, no "beta" changes or any bullcrap.

 The idea for this is the website for a while collar trade school, pretty much only 1-2 years of college with a cheaper price, learning everything you can do in a normal college but quicker and better.